How to Make Horseradish Tincture

 Step 3: Extraction.
 Store the tincture in a dark place, like a cupboard or closet.
 Shake the jar at least once per day for the first week, then let sit for up to six weeks.

 Step 4: Strain.
 After you’ve let the tincture work its magic, you can strain the roots from the liquid.
 Using cheesecloth or a fine mesh strainer, pour the contents of the jar into a quart measuring cup.
-Then, you can pour the tincture in a dropper bottle if you’d like.
+Then, you can pour the tincture in a dropper bottle if you’d like to add to your favorite drink or even food in the future.

 Using Horseradish Tincture